Life as a Sakya Buddhist

 would have seen it as a license to change every rule.
 Buddhism would

-have fragmented to such an extent that it become corrupted.
+have fragmented to such an extent that it would have become corrupted.
 It likely would have lost a considerable amount of it's bearing and essence.
 (I think I'm beginning to pontificate a bit so I'll stop.)

 Most of my past lives as a Buddhist will not be of interest to westerners except for the one